slinkity/slinkity/www/src/docs/component-pages-layouts.md

 You've pushed data _up_ into the data cascade using front matter.
 So how do you pull data back _down_ in your components?

-Assuming your page isn't hydrated ([see how hydrated props work](#hydrate-your-page)), all 11ty data is magically available as props 😁
+Assuming your page isn't hydrated ([see how hydrated props work](#hydrate-your-page)), all 11ty data is magically available as props.

 Say you have a list of incredible, amazing, intelligent Slinkity contributors in a global data file called `_data/contributors.json`: